Let’s discuss the Seymour Duncan SM2 and show you how to install it into your guitar.

 In practice, we connect two of the colored wires, so one coil flows into the next, which technically gives us one long coil.
 The start of the long coil is the Hot, and the end is the Ground.
 Knowing which wires are which is understanding the wiring code and figuring it out can be challenging in some cases.

-Since we are using the Seymour Duncan SM2, we already know the wiring code.
+Fortunately, we already know the wiring code.

 - Black = HOT